larr97/portfolio-project/documents/RAD.md

 #### T
 - **Tailwind CSS**: A utility-first CSS framework used for building responsive and customizable designs.
 - **Technology Stack**: The set of programming languages, frameworks, and tools used to develop the portfolio.
+- **Theme**: Represents the visual style preference selected by the user, such as light or dark mode.
+- **Themes Control**: A system component that manages light and dark mode switching.
 - **TypeScript**: A strongly typed programming language that builds on JavaScript.

 #### U